 Does the insurer have a process for managing climate-related risks?
 (Y/N)

 Has the insurer considered the impact of climate-related risks on its underwriting portfolio?
-(Y/N)
+(Y/N/Not Applicable)

 Has the insurer taken steps to encourage policyholders to manage their potential climate-related risks?
 (Y/N)